-After you have successfully completed the hardware installation of the DCS-3220G Internet Camera, it is necessary to install software to configure and operate the camera.
-The first step is to run the Installation Wizard program on the CD.
-Installation Wizard allows you to use the Internet Camera with your Internet browser.
+After you have successfully completed the hardware installation of the DCS-3220 Internet Camera, it is necessary to install software to configure and operate the camera.
+The first step is to install the Installation Wizard from the CD.
+Installation Wizard will allow you to configure the Internet Camera to your network